-11. Meetings Not Fixed by Council
+11. Meetings Not Fixed by Council (Unscheduled or Special Meetings)

-- 11.1 The Mayor or at least 3 Councillors may by a written notice call a Council meeting. - 11.2 The notice must specify the date and time of the Council meeting and the business to be transacted. - 11.3 The Chief Executive Officer must convene the Council meeting as specified in the notice. - 11.4 Unless all Councillors are present and unanimously agree to deal with any other matter, only the business specified in the written notice can be transacted at the Council meeting.
+- 11.1 The Mayor or at least three Councillors may by a written notice call a Council meeting. - 11.2 The notice must specify the date and time of the Council meeting and the business to be transacted. - 11.3 The Chief Executive Officer must convene the Council meeting as specified in the notice. - 11.4 Unless all Councillors are in attendance and unanimously agree to deal with any other matter, only the business specified in the written notice can be transacted at the Council meeting.

-12. Notice Of Meeting
+12. Notice of Meeting

-- 12.1 A notice of meeting, incorporating or accompanied by an agenda of the business to be dealt with, must be delivered or sent electronically to every Councillor for all Council meetings at least 48 hours before the meeting. - 12.2 Notwithstanding sub-Rule 12.1, a notice of meeting need not be delivered or sent electronically to any Councillor who has been granted leave of absence unless the Councillor has requested the Chief Executive Officer in writing to continue to give notice of any meeting during the period of his or her absence. - 12.3 Reasonable notice of each Council meeting must be provided to the public.
-Council may do this: - 12.3.1 for meetings which it has fixed by preparing a schedule of meetings annually, twice yearly or from time to time, and arranging publication of such schedule in a newspaper generally circulating in the municipal district either at various times throughout the year, or prior to each such Council meeting; and

-- 12.3.2 for any meeting by giving notice on its website and: - (a) in each of its Customer Service Centres; and/or - (b) in at least one newspaper generally circulating in the municipal district.
+- 12.1 A notice of meeting, incorporating or accompanied by an agenda of the business to be dealt with, must be delivered or sent electronically to every Councillor for all Council meetings at least 48 hours before the meeting. - 12.2 Notwithstanding sub-rule 12.1, a notice of meeting need not be delivered or sent electronically to any Councillor who has been granted leave of absence unless the Councillor has requested the Chief Executive Officer in writing to continue to give notice of any meeting during the period of their absence. - 12.3 Reasonable notice of each Council meeting must be provided to the public.
+Council may do this: - 12.3.1 for meetings which it has fixed by preparing a schedule of meetings annually, twice yearly or from time to time, by arranging publication of such schedule on its website and may further publish the notice by any other means including in a newspaper generally circulating in the Municipal district either at various times throughout the year, or prior to each such Council meeting; and - 12.3.2 for any meeting, by arranging publication of the notice on its website and may further publish the notice by any other means including publication on social media, at the Municipal Office and/or in a newspaper generally circulating in the Municipal district.